ameenstudio/SBA-316/README.md

+minimaLis a simple, user-friendly application designed to help you organize your tasks efficiently.
+This app allows you to add, manage, and track your tasks dynamically while ensuring a smooth and interactive experience.
+Interactive Task List:

+    Mark tasks as completed by clicking on them.

+    Remove tasks using a dedicated delete button.

 // I created and designed this logo.
 1. What could you have done differently during the planning stages of your project to make the execution easier?